betteriot/betteriot-principles/README.md

 Example: TODO

 ### ?.
-The vendor MUST provide a way for the user to delete the collected data.
+The vendor MUST allow the user to delete the collected data.

 Assessment: The vendor submits links to public documentation explaining how to delete collected data, to "be forgotten".